Goose97/orange/guides/events-subscription.md

 Orange.start(Example)
 ```

-Your component can handle events with the `handle_event/4` callback and returns the updated state.
+Your component can handle events with the `handle_event/4` callback.
+The callback should return either:
+- `{:update, new_state}` to update the component's state
+- `:noop` to keep the current state unchanged

 ## Orange.subscribe/1